Local Tomography of Large Networks under the Low-Observability Regime: Main result

 Since, loosely speaking, Theorem~\ref{lem:distancia} implies that the error is small if the distance on the transformed graph $G_{\mathcal{S}\nleftrightarrow \mathcal{S}}$ is large, the remaining part of the proof consists of showing that the distance over the active $(\ell,m)$ pairs is large with high probability, namely, that small distances are rare as $N$ goes to infinity.
-Now, such a conclusion can be proved for a {\em pure} Erd\"{o}s-R\'enyi graph, $\mathscr{G}^{\star}(N,p_N)$, as shown in Lemma~\ref{lemma:dist2new} -- see Appendix~\ref{app:smalldist}.
-However, proving the same result for a {\em partial} Erd\"{o}s-R\'enyi graph, $\mathscr{G}^{\star}(N,p_N,G_{\mathcal{S}})$, presents a nontrivial difficulty related to the fact that the partial Erd\"{o}s-R\'enyi graph is not homogeneous\footnote{Actually, we will see in Appendix~\ref{app:Theor1} that a further source of inhomogeneity arises, which is related to the terms $a_{i\ell}$ and $b_{m j}$.
+Now, such a conclusion can be proved for a {\em pure} Erd\H{o}s-R\'enyi graph, $\mathscr{G}^{\star}(N,p_N)$, as shown in Lemma~\ref{lemma:dist2new} -- see Appendix~\ref{app:smalldist}.
+However, proving the same result for a {\em partial} Erd\H{o}s-R\'enyi graph, $\mathscr{G}^{\star}(N,p_N,G_{\mathcal{S}})$, presents a nontrivial difficulty related to the fact that the partial Erd\H{o}s-R\'enyi graph is not homogeneous\footnote{Actually, we will see in Appendix~\ref{app:Theor1} that a further source of inhomogeneity arises, which is related to the terms $a_{i\ell}$ and $b_{m j}$.
 The homogenization procedure that we are going to introduce is able to solve this further inhomogeneity.} because the observable subgraph $G_{\mathcal{S}}$ can be {\em arbitrary}.
 In order to overcome this difficulty, we will carefully implement a procedure of homogenization and coupling -- see Appendix~\ref{sec:HC}.
-The homogenization procedure amounts to carefully replacing the partial Erd\"os-R\'enyi random graph $\bm{G}$ by an Erd\"os-R\'enyi graph $\widetilde{\bm{G}}$ that is coupled with $\bm{G}$ in the following sense: if small distances are rare over the classic (hence homogeneous) Erd\"os-R\'enyi graph $\widetilde{\bm{G}}$, then small distances are also rare over the {\em coupled} partial (hence inhomogeneous) Erd\"os-R\'enyi graph $\bm{G}$.
+The homogenization procedure amounts to carefully replacing the partial Erd\H{o}s-R\'enyi random graph $\bm{G}$ by an Erd\H{o}s-R\'enyi graph $\widetilde{\bm{G}}$ that is coupled with $\bm{G}$ in the following sense: if small distances are rare over the classic (hence homogeneous) Erd\H{o}s-R\'enyi graph $\widetilde{\bm{G}}$, then small distances are also rare over the {\em coupled} partial (hence inhomogeneous) Erd\H{o}s-R\'enyi graph $\bm{G}$.

 In summary, the homogenization-and-coupling is a useful formal tool that is used to reduce the {\em inhomogeneous} case to a (simpler) {\em homogeneous} graph.